-BEFORE EDGING
+REFORE EDGING

-- Know this tool: .
-Read and Understand all warnings and instructions on saw, in Owner's

-- 1. Head and Understand all warnings and instructions on saw, in Owner's Manual and with recommended accessories.

-2. Properly guard the cutting tool.

-3. Provide proper workpiece support.

-4. Position the cutting tool behind the tence or construct an auxilliary fence per Owner's Manual.

-5. With power off and switch key removed, turn cutting tool by hand to make sure it does not strike guard, fence or any other saw parts.
+- Know this tool: Read and Understand all warnings and instructions on saw. in Owner's - Manual and with recommended accessories - manual and with recommended accessories.
+Properly guard the cutting tool.
+Provide proper workpiece support.
+Position the cutting tool behind the fence or construct an auxilliary fence - per Owner's Manual.
+With power off and switch key removed, turn cutting tool by hand to make sure it does not strike guard, fence or any other saw parts.